 Of course, as with other industries, real estate has felt the effects of the current COVID-19 pandemic.
 But people still need to buy or rent homes.
 It's the responsibility of those in the real estate industry, then, to make those processes as safe as possible.
 While it may be a temporary measure, having a COVID-19 safety section on your website can be a helpful tool.
 Include what your business is doing to ensure client safety such as:

-- Minimizing the amount of people attending a viewing.
-Encourage clients to leave children at home or with a relative.
+- Minimizing the number of people attending a viewing.
+Encourage clients to leave children at home or with a relative

-- Increasing number of walk-through videos to reduce viewings.
+- Increasing the number of walk-through videos to reduce viewings

 Following these simple rules can help keep everyone safe while continuing to do business — it can even help you build a solid marketing campaign focused on your site features.
 The main thing to remember is to keep a close eye on local regulations and find ways to be flexible.
 It's important to let clients know that their safety is your top concern.

-By incorporating the 10 features above into your real estate website, you’ll optimize the user experience.
-By giving neighbors a pleasant online experience, you not only increase customer satisfaction, but you also increase the chances of a visitor becoming a client.
+By incorporating the 12 features above into your real estate website, you'll optimize the user experience.
+By giving neighbors a pleasant online experience, you not only increase customer satisfaction but also increase the chances of a visitor becoming a client.